Historical Meriden area design (1860-1965)

 Join us in the design discovery

-So far, over 22,000 sources compiled online— and over 4000 museum and historical society objects identified and listed to date.
+So far, over 25,000 sources have been compiled online, over 4800 museum and historical society objects have been identified and listed to date, and works in over 1000 international exhibitions— since 1851— have been identified.

-Through specialist academic research, professional communications and this online platform, Design Meriden has helped facilitate a new, recent wave of appreciation, enthusiasm and discovery, from globally to locally.
-We also actively lobby to make important, rare, historical material far more easily accessible to curators, researchers and enthusiasts— and more widely available via the internet.
+Through specialist academic research, communications and this online platform, Design Meriden has helped facilitate a new wave of appreciation, enthusiasm and discovery, from globally to locally.
+We also actively lobby to make important, rare, historical material far more easily accessible to curators, researchers and enthusiasts— and more easily and widely available via the internet.
 Join us in the design discovery.

 100 years ago Meriden was internationally known as a powerhouse of manufacturing and design, surprisingly small for its output